Digital Projects

 Selections from the Newman Numismatic Portal is a collection of digital exhibits featuring rare and unique items from the NNP.

-At the center of the collection are the “freedom suits” documenting the legal challenges of enslaved African Americans in Missouri.
+At the center of the collection are the “freedom suits,” over 400 Circuit Court record cases documenting the legal challenges of enslaved African Americans who sued for their right to be free in Missouri.
+Please see the St. Louis Legal Encoding Project Resources Guide for information on freedom suits and specific cases.

-This digital project is a collaboration between the Washington University Libraries and the Missouri History Museum with contributions from many partners.
-The project builds on prior projects of the St. Louis Circuit Court, the Missouri State Archives – St. Louis, and Washington University in St. Louis.
+This digital project is a collaboration between the Libraries and the Missouri History Museum, with contributions from many partners.
+It builds on prior St. Louis Circuit Court projects, the Missouri State Archives—St. Louis, and WashU.

 The Novels of Fanny Lewald